davidmreed/ktema-org-zola/resume.md

 ### Interim Product Manager, CumulusCI Suite, Salesforce (2021-)

-- Owned the vision and roadmap for a suite of 6 applications.
+- Owned the vision and roadmap for suite of 6 applications.
 - Set engineering priorities for scrum team of 13.
 - Coordinated requirements with multiple stakeholder teams across business units.

 ### Lead Member of Technical Staff, Salesforce (2019-)

-- Created new build automation solutions using CumulusCI, Salesforce DX, Python, Robot Framework, and the Metadata and Tooling APIs.
+- Created new CI/CD and build automation solutions using CumulusCI, Salesforce DX, Python, Robot Framework, and Metadata and Tooling APIs.
 - Architected MetaPush application for safe, performant ISV push upgrades.
 - Executed build, release, and delivery processes for more than 50 Salesforce managed packages reaching tens of thousands of customers.
 - Drove implementation of 2GP builds and tests across more than 30 projects.
+- Directly supported 5+ product teams as packaging SME.
 - Designed and built Metadata ETL framework for safe org configuration.
 - Built intelligent data load engine, yielding 500% speed increases.
-- Built GitHub Actions standards to support formatting, linting, testing, and static analysis for JavaScript, Apex, Python, Markdown, SQL, JSON, and YAML.
 - Coauthored 6 Trailhead modules and thousands of words of documentation.
 - Presented over 20 public-facing talks, articles, and blog posts evangelizing CumulusCI and related topics.
-- Led SFDO-wide Permissions Working Group and CumulusCI Champions Council.
+- Led Salesforce.org Permissions Working Group and CumulusCI Champions Council.

 ### Salesforce Application Architect, Radian Group (2017-2019)

-- Developed custom Lightning app to manage intake of >$10M/mo insurance premiums.
+- Developed custom Lightning app to manage intake of over $10M/mo insurance premiums.
-- Onboarded 3 Sales organizations in Lightning Sales Cloud and built extensive customizations.
+- Onboarded 3 major organizations to Lightning Sales Cloud.
 - Built backend and user-facing functionality in Apex, LWC, and Visualforce.
 - Planned and executed Salesforce-to-Salesforce org and data merge for corporate acquisition.
 - Developed new ETL solution in Python for sandbox seeding & data transfer.